 What do you expect to see at a natural history museum?
 Odds are it will be predictable.
 Visitors expect to see dinosaurs.
 But is the audience simply meandering through a derivative cultural experience?
 While there are a plethora of worthwhile themes to explore in the natural world the queue is often for the T. Rex.
 Having worked at natural history museums for many years I have often heard people renaming the offer to the ‘Dinosaur Museum’.
 Don’t get me wrong – there is nothing wrong with this bread and butter offer.
 It’s just that there is so much more to offer and inspire about the world around us than just dinosaurs.
 And if we keep on producing endless iterations of the same offer, we risk becoming the dinosaurs that we house – a one trick Probactrosaurus.

-When I came to the Natural History Museum (NHM), London from Chicago the best bit of advice I got was from Sharon Ament – the then Director of Public Engagement at the Museum (Sharon has since moved on to become Director of the Museum of London).
+When I came to the Natural History Museum (NHM) in London from Chicago the best bit of advice I got was from Sharon Ament – the then Director of Public Engagement at the Natural History Museum who is now Director of the Museum of London.
 Her advice was “make it your own”.
 She wasn’t suggesting I make it my own personal experience but rather to develop the exhibitions in conjunction with the personality and values of the Natural History Museum.
 When people came to our exhibitions they not only experienced the richness of the topic but also gained new insights into NHM as an organization.
 Exhibitions unique in delivery and authentically profiling the scientific work NHM does and the millions of amazing specimens collected over hundreds of years.
-That ethos is carried into my new job at Royal Museums Greenwich, exploring themes related to history, science and art, across four museums (including the Cutty Sark).
+That ethos has carried into my current job at Royal Museums Greenwich, exploring themes related to history, science and art, across four museums (including the Cutty Sark).
 But how do museums generate a compelling offer utilizing their assets and keep guests coming back for more?

 Thomas H. Benton issued a challenge to natural history museums centred on the issue of uniqueness and authenticity.
 In his series of articles for The Chronicle of Higher Education, “Getting Real at the Natural History Museum” he observed that smaller regional institutions were utilizing their unique assets in interesting ways in order to attract new audiences: